Gilgit-Baltistan: Under Princely State of Jammu and Kashmir

-After the defeat of the Sikhs in the First Anglo-Sikh War, the region became a part of the Jammu and Kashmir princely state, which since 1846 had remained under the rule of the Dogras.
+Gilgit Agency

+After the establishment of the princely state Baltistan was set up as a tehsil of Ladakh Wazarat while Gilgit and Astore were reorganised into separate Gilgit Wazarat.
+However, in 1888–89 Gilgit Agency, a British Political Agency, was formed by British government at Gilgit to keep a check on Russian activities in Central Asia.
+For a time Gilgit was run through this dual system of governance, although it was the British Political Agent, and not the Dogra Wazir-i-Wazarat (governor), who held primacy.
+The British continued the expansion of the agency: in 1891 the states of Hunza and Nagar were formally brought under British suzerainty following the Anglo-Burusho War; after the British success in the 1895 Chitral Expedition, Swat, Dir and Chitral were separated from Gilgit Agency and added to the newly created Malakand Agency while the Khushwaqt territories of Ishkoman, Ghizer, and Yasin remained within the Gilgit Agency.
+Finally in 1934 the control of Indus Kohistan was transferred from Gilgit to NWFP.
+In 1935, the Gilgit tehsil was formally leased by British government to simplify governance.

 The population in Gilgit perceived itself as ethnically different from Kashmiris and disliked being ruled by the Kashmir state.
 The region remained with the princely state, with temporary leases of some areas assigned to the British, until 1 November 1947.

 First Kashmir War

+The princely state of Jammu and Kashmir, (National Geographic, 1946).
+Shown are the Gilgit Agency, consisting of areas under the suzerainty of Maharaja of Jammu and Kashmir, and the Gilgit Wazarat, including the Gilgit Leased Area (shown in white).
+Baltistan was part of the Ladakh Wazarat in the east.

 After Pakistan's independence, Jammu and Kashmir initially remained an independent state.
 Later on 22 October 1947, tribal militias backed by Pakistan crossed the border into Jammu and Kashmir after Poonch rebellion and Jammu Muslim massacre.
 Hari Singh made a plea to India for assistance and signed the Instrument of Accession, making his state a part of India.
 India air-lifted troops to defend the Kashmir Valley and the invaders were pushed back behind Uri.